fethallaheth/ChaosSR-blog/src/content/blog/ai-agent-in-defi/index.md

 - Execution :
 They interact with smart contracts to perform tasks like rebalancing, trading, or yield farming.

 - Continuous Learning :

-Using feedback loops, AI agents refine their strategies over time.
+Using feedback loops AI agents refine their strategies over time.

 ### Conclusion